rishabhaalingil/Excel_AtliQ_Report/README.md

 3.**Systematic Approach to Report Building**

-  1.**Organized Report Development**:
+  1.  **Organized Report Development**:
     I followed a structured, methodical approach in building the reports, ensuring each phase, from data acquisition to final deployment, was carefully planned and executed.

   2. **Iterative Report Enhancement**:
        Throughout the project, I embraced an iterative development process that allowed me to continuously improve and refine the reports, ultimately delivering a polished final product.